View Esther Crabtree's Notice on mrt.com and share memories

-Esther Darline Crabtree, 79, passed away on Thursday, March 21, 2019 in Midland.
+Esther Darline Crabtree, 79, passed away on Thursday, March 21, 2019, in Midland.
 A gathering of friends and family will be from 6:00 p.m. until 8:00 p.m.
-Monday, March 25, 2019 at Nalley-Pickle & Welch Funeral Home & Crematory in Midland.
+Monday, March 25, 2019, at Nalley-Pickle & Welch Funeral Home & Crematory in Midland.
 Funeral service will be 2:00 p.m.
-Tuesday, March 26, 2019 at the Nalley-Pickle & Welch Funeral Home Chapel.
+Tuesday, March 26, 2019, at the Nalley-Pickle & Welch Funeral Home Chapel with Rev. Eddy Elliot officiating.
 Interment will follow in Resthaven Memorial Park.
+Esther was born April 9, 1939 in Rosebud, Texas to Jessie Steven Arnold and Esther Lee McAlister Arnold.
+She married James Arthur Crabtree and had a loving marriage for 46 years.
+Esther was preceded in death by her parents; brothers Hugh, Grady and Robert; sisters Barbara and Jeanette; grandson Jimmy.
+Surviving Esther is her loving husband James Crabtree; sons Mike and Joe; daughters Darla, Brenda, Terry; ten grandchildren; 20 great-grandchildren; sisters Mabel and Lillian; numerous nieces and nephews.
+The family would like to express their gratitude towards Manor Park and the staff at the Younger Alzheimer Unit and Home Hospice of Midland.
+In lieu of flowers donations may be made to Manor Park Younger Alzheimer Unit.
+Arrangements have been entrusted to Nalley-Pickle & Welch Funeral Home & Crematory of Midland.
+Online condolences may be mad at www.npwelch.com.

 Nalley-Pickle & Welch Funeral Home